Brendan Perlini

-Brendan Perlini (born April 27, 1996) is an English-Canadian professional ice hockey left winger who currently plays for the HC Lugano of the National League (NL).
+Brendan Perlini (born April 27, 1996) is a Canadian professional ice hockey left winger who currently plays for the HC Lugano of the National League (NL).
 He most recently played with the Charlotte Checkers in the American Hockey League (AHL).

-Perlini was selected by the Arizona Coyotes in the first round (12th overall) of the 2014 NHL Entry Draft.
+Perlini was selected by the Arizona Coyotes in the first round (12th overall) of the 2014 NHL entry draft.
 Born in the United Kingdom, where his father, Fred Perlini, played ice hockey, Perlini grew up there before moving to Canada with his family in 2007.
 He spent four seasons in the major junior Ontario Hockey League (OHL), and made his NHL debut with the Coyotes in 2016.
 He's also played for the Chicago Blackhawks and Detroit Red Wings.

 Internationally, Perlini played for the Canadian national junior team, and won a bronze medal at the 2014 World Under-18 Championship.

 Playing career

 Perlini was drafted by the Barrie Colts 16th overall in the 2012 OHL Priority Selection, and began the 2012–13 OHL season with the Colts.
 After 32 games, in which he recorded one goal and one assist, Perlini was traded to the Niagara IceDogs.
 During the 2013–14 season, he was recognized for his outstanding play when he was chosen to compete in the 2014 CHL Top Prospects Game.

-He was drafted by the Arizona Coyotes, 12th overall in the 2014 NHL Entry Draft.
+He was drafted by the Arizona Coyotes, 12th overall in the 2014 NHL entry draft.
 On July 19, 2014, he was signed to a three-year NHL entry-level contract by the Coyotes.

 Perlini began the 2016–17 season with the Tucson Roadrunners, the Coyotes' American Hockey League (AHL) affiliate.
 After 16 games with the Roadrunners, he was recalled to the Coyotes.
 At the time, Perlini was tied for the AHL goal scoring lead, with 11, and was the AHL Rookie of the Month for November.
 He made his NHL debut on December 5, 2016, against the Columbus Blue Jackets.
 His first goal came on December 10, against Pekka Rinne of the Nashville Predators.

 During the 2018–19 season, on November 25, 2018, Perlini and Dylan Strome were traded to the Chicago Blackhawks in exchange for Nick Schmaltz.
 He finished the season with 21 points in 68 games.

 On September 6, 2019, the Blackhawks re-signed Perlini to a one-year, $874,125 contract extension.
 Perlini began the 2019–20 season as a healthy scratch for the Blackhawks.
 After appearing in just one of Chicago's opening 10 games, Perlini requested to be traded on October 25.
 He was traded to the Detroit Red Wings in exchange for Alec Regula on October 28.